 Since our inception, we have incurred significant operating losses.
 To date, research and development, market development and pre-commercial launch activities have accounted for a significant portion of our overall operating expenses.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the clinical development of our iLet system for the treatment of type 1 diabetes, including our planned pivotal trial for our iLet system in its bihormonal configuration.
-We reported net losses of \$14.7 million and \$29.6 million for the years ended December 31, 2019 and 2020, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$66.0 million.
+We reported net losses of \$29.6 million and \$54.8 million for the years ended December 31, 2020 and 2021, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$120.8 million.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.

 To date, we have funded our operations primarily with proceeds from sales of our equity securities and payments received in connection with collaboration arrangements and government grants.
-Through December 31, 2020, we had received gross proceeds of \$137.4 million from sales of our equity securities and \$4.5 million from payments received in connection with collaboration arrangements and government grants.
-As of December 31, 2020, we had cash, cash equivalents and short-term investments of \$77.3 million.
+Through March 31, 2022, we had received gross proceeds of \$194.4 million from sales of our equity securities and \$6.1 million from payments received in connection with collaboration arrangements and government grants.
+As of December 31, 2021, we had cash, cash equivalents and short-term investments of \$37.1 million.

-As of April 9, 2021, we expect that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operating expenses and capital expenditure requirements through September 30, 2021.
+As of [•], 2022, we expect that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operating expenses and capital expenditure requirements through September 30, 2022.
 Beyond that point, we will need to raise additional capital to finance our operations, which cannot be assured.
-We concluded as of April 9, 2021, the issuance date our financial statements for the year ended December 31, 2020, that this circumstance raised substantial doubt about our ability to continue as a going concern within one year of the issuance date of those financial statements.
-See Note 1 to our financial statements appearing at the end of this report for additional information on our assessment.
+We concluded as of the date of issuance of this Annual Report that this circumstance raised substantial doubt about our ability to continue as a going concern within one year of the issuance date.

-Additionally, we will need to raise significant amounts of capital or other funds to fund our operating expenses and capital expenditure requirements beyond September 30, 2021.
+Additionally, we will need to raise significant amounts of capital or other funds to fund our operating expenses and capital expenditure requirements beyond September 30, 2022.
 The amounts that we actually spend for any specific purpose and in any specific period may vary significantly from our estimates depending on a number of factors, including the pace of progress of our development efforts, actual costs of product testing, research and development, legal or regulatory spending, and competitive developments as well as expenses that arise that were not anticipated.